dankinder/qpipe/README.md

 ### Other relevant API calls

-The backend emitter uses determines how tasks are parallelized.
+The backend qpipe uses determines how tasks are parallelized.
 The current choices are:
 - `Backend.MULTIPROCESSING`: the default backend.
-The emitters use [multiprocessing.Process](https://docs.python.org/2/library/multiprocessing.html#multiprocessing.Process)
+The pipes use [multiprocessing.Process](https://docs.python.org/2/library/multiprocessing.html#multiprocessing.Process)
   to execute tasks.
-If the `processes=X` keyword argument is used this causes that emitter to have X processes executing tasks at once.
+If the `processes=X` keyword argument is used this causes that pipe to have X processes executing tasks at once.
 - `Backend.THREADING`: similar to MULTIPROCESSING, but instead uses [threading.Thread](https://docs.python.org/2/library/threading.html#threading.Thread)
   objects.
 The amount of parallelism with this backend will be limited by